Prepare Now for Winter Energy Costs

 Utility CEO Prepare Now Letters

-Oct.
-28, 2020, the PUC sent a letter signed by all four PUC Commissioners to electric and natural gas utilities under the PUCs jurisdiction asking the utilities to join the PUC in reaching out and educating consumers.
-The letter contained specific suggestions as to how the utilities can help and urged the utilities to take extra steps to help consumers Prepare Now for the higher costs of winter heating.
+On Nov.
+12, 2021, the PUC sent a letter signed by all three PUC Commissioners to electric and natural gas utilities under the PUCs jurisdiction asking the utilities to join the Commission in reaching out and educating consumers to #CallUtilitiesNow.
+The letter contained specific suggestions as to how the utilities can help and urged the utilities to take extra steps to help consumers prepare for the higher costs of winter heating.
 The utilities were asked to respond with any plans they will be putting into place.

 Letter - The PUC Commissioners' letter to Utility CEOs concerning this winter's Prepare Now Campaign.